aroldvalda/SceneMan/README.md

 ### Features:

 *   Stack-based: Multiple scenes can be layered over one another at the same time.
-Scenes can also pop and push other scenes onto the stack at any time
+Scenes can also pop and push other scenes onto the stack at any time.
-*   Extremely flexible: custom callbacks are trivial to define and can be used in any situation (updating, drawing, detecting mouse clicks, etc)
+*   Extremely flexible: custom callbacks are trivial to define and can be used in any situation (updating, drawing, detecting mouse clicks, etc).
 *   Small size: The entire system is less than 200 lines long.
-It should take up next to no space inside your projects
+It should take up next to no space inside your projects.
-*   Portable: Works in any Lua-based frameworks or game engines
+*   Portable: Works in any Lua-based frameworks or game engines.
+*   Stack freezing: The scene stack can be “frozen” so the scenes only transition when you want them to.

 ### Usage:

-See the [Example](https://github.com/KINGTUT10101/SceneMan/wiki/Example) page on the wiki.
+See the [Example](https://github.com/KINGTUT10101/SceneMan/wiki/Example) page on the wiki for a general sample.

+See the [Freezing](https://github.com/KINGTUT10101/SceneMan/wiki/Freezing) page on the wiki for an example of the freezing system.

 ![image](https://github.com/KINGTUT10101/SceneMan/assets/45105509/4df08b3f-3235-4a5d-91ca-5073b5924a50)

-### Known Issues:

-*   Altering the scene stack (with push, pop, etc) may cause a crash if you do it within a scene that is not at the top of the stack.
-This will be fixed sometime in the future

 ### Documentation: